F. S. Oliver

-Frederick Scott Oliver, or F.S.
-Oliver (1864–1934), was a prominent Scottish political writer and businessman who advocated tariff reform and imperial union for the British Empire.
+Frederick Scott Oliver (20 February 1864 – 3 June 1934), known as F. S. Oliver, was a prominent Scottish political writer and businessman who advocated tariff reform and imperial union for the British Empire.
 He played an important role in the Round Table movement, collaborated in the downfall of Prime Minister H. H. Asquith's wartime government and its replacement by David Lloyd George in 1916, and pressed for "home rule all round" to resolve the political conflict between Britain and Irish nationalists.

 Education and business career

 Oliver was born on 20 February 1864 to Catherine McLaren and John Scott Oliver.
 His grandfather was Duncan McLaren.
 His father was a merchant and he attended Edinburgh University.
-He then went to Trinity College at Cambridge University, where he became a lifelong friend of Austen Chamberlain and his imperial-minded father, Joseph Chamberlain.
+He then went to Trinity College, Cambridge, where he became a lifelong friend of Austen Chamberlain and his imperial-minded father, Joseph Chamberlain.
 Oliver practiced law for three years, but he abandoned this career because he wanted to marry his first cousin Katharine Augusta McLaren.
-He joined the linen drapery firm of Debenham & Freebody which enable him to marry.
+He joined the linen drapery firm of Debenham & Freebody which enabled him to marry.
 He became a partner in 1904.
 The company was extraordinarily successful and he was a rich man by 1914.